 Capital One® Venture® Rewards Credit Card and Capital One® VentureOne® Rewards Credit Card are both popular credit cards for those of you who travel frequently as they have many excellent benefits for frequent travelers.
 You may be wondering which card is better for you, so here I'll try to help you by comparing these 2 cards together.
-The main difference between the two cards is that Capital One® Venture® Rewards Credit Card gives you 2 miles for every dollar spent and has a $59 annual fee (no annual fee for the first year), while Capital One® VentureOne® Rewards Credit Card gives you 1.25 miles for every dollar spent but has no annual fee.
+The main difference between the two cards is that Capital One® Venture® Rewards Credit Card gives you 2 miles for every dollar spent and has a $0 intro annual fee for the first year; $59 after that, while Capital One® VentureOne® Rewards Credit Card gives you 1.25 miles for every dollar spent but has a $0 annual fee.

 First, a look at what both cards have in common:

-Receive a signing bonus when you spend a certain amount on purchases within the first 3 months.
+Receive a signing bonus when you spend a certain amount on purchases within the first 3 months from account opening.

 Earn unlimited miles and miles never expire.
 The more you spend on your card, the more miles you will earn, without any maximum limit.
 Since your miles don't expire, there's no urgency for you to redeem your miles before any expiration date.